12 Ways To Monitor The Efficiency of Sales Calls

 But remember – productivity and efficiency are not universal indicators, they can be defined differently based on the industry or your environment.

 What is more, 65% of B2B organizations see sales productivity and efficiency as their #1 challenge, according to research from The Bridge Group.
 So if you are wondering how to increase number of customers or customer calls, improving productivity and efficiency is the key to success.

 Fortunately, some common metrics can be easily employed to monitor the sales calls efficiency in most sales teams.

 Of course, a few of them may work better for you than others.
 Implementing them in one business may result in the higher increase the number of customer calls.
 Below, you will find 12 metrics you may consider worthwhile.

 Also, get to know the facts about sales that you wish you had known earlier.

 A really useful tip: never try to monitor all KPIs possible, this is a tremendous waste of time.
 Focus on those most important ones for your strategy to get more phone calls from potential customers.

 1. Volume of closed records per agent and per team

-The term „closed records” the means a number of sales calls marked as „lost” or „won”.
-This basic, yet very useful figure, enables you to monitor how your reps handle their tasks individually and if they are ready to get more contact number to deal with.
+The term „closed records” means a number of sales calls marked as „lost” or „won”.
+This basic yet very useful figure enables you to monitor how your reps handle their tasks individually and if they are ready to get more contact numbers to deal with.
 It also shows the performance of the team as a whole.

 The constant monitoring of this metric ensures that productivity is always on a decent level and your reps are ready and know how to get calls and how to handle them.